-In the experiment, we deliberately design a large $\kappa$ to facilitate the detection of the interactions through the resonator transmission even with small $\Omega_{sb}$.
-As long as $\Omega_{sb}$ is smaller than $\left | \gamma-\kappa \right|$, our system satisfies the condition for electromagnetically induced transparency (EIT).
-In this regime, $\Omega_{sb}$ and the other parameters independently feature the transparency window in the middle of the transmission spectrum of the resonator.
-Thereby, we extract $\Omega_{sb}$ by fitting the resonator transmission.
-The resonator linewidth is overwhelmingly larger than the linewitdth of the qubit and therefore the system is in the EIT condition as long as $\Omega_{sb}$ is less than around 10 MHz.
+In the experiment, we deliberately design a large $\kappa$ to facilitate the detection of the interactions through the resonator's transmission, even with small $\Omega_{sb}$.
+Our system satisfies the condition for electromagnetically induced transparency (EIT) \cite{eit} as long as $\Omega_{sb}$ is smaller than $\left | \gamma-\kappa \right|$.
+In this regime, $\Omega_{sb}$ and the other parameters independently shape the transparency window in the middle of the transmission spectrum of the resonator.
+Thereby, we extract $\Omega_{sb}$ by fitting the resonator's transmission.
+The resonator's linewidth is overwhelmingly larger than the linewidth of the qubit and therefore the system is in the EIT condition as long as $\Omega_{sb}$ is less than around 10 MHz.